DmitriBogdanov/mathematica-optimization-methods/README.md

 ## Requirements

 To launch Mathematica packages one may need a valid Wolfram Mathematica license.

+Wolfram Engine can also be used for free to run packages without the Mathematica GUI.

 As an alternative packages can be converted to Jypiter notebooks and executed with Wolfram Lang.

 ## Version History